minosg/picrypt/README.md

 tool will most likely get it formatted and used to store  kitty pictures from the internet.
 Just try not to loose it at an infosec convention...

+* How can I protect my sensitive variable names?

+ - If you do wish to use intuitive names in your method implementation, you can set them to be randomly named by adding them to the namescrabbler list.
+Do not use that for common words that are contained in other variables i.e DO NOT scamble a variable named re.
+This trick only works if the variables are UNIQUE since it is calling sed to do insline replacement.

+* Do I really need to write code to handle anti-tamper and authorized flags?.

+  - Depends.
+Mostly on how secure would you like your code to be.
+Not checking the protection flags, will enable anyone to step through your hash calculation routine and reverse engineer the logic.
+Make a fake logic and user a Finite state machine logic to separate actual code to fake code.
+Do not forget to add sensitive variables and functions to namescrabbler.

 * Why open source it if your logic can be used to attack it?

   -Because sharing is fun, and more minds are better than one.